postindustria-tech/pipeline-dotnet/README.md

   - *SimpleCloudEngine* - Shows how to modify SimpleFlowElement to perform the star sign lookup via a cloud service rather than locally.

 - **In FiftyOne.Pipeline.Web.sln**
+  - *AspNetCore 2.1 Example* - Shows how to use the Pipeline ASP.NET Core 2.1 integration.
-  - *Example Website* - Shows how to use the Pipeline ASP.NET Core integration.
+  - *AspNetCore 3.1 Example* - Shows how to use the Pipeline ASP.NET Core 3.1 integration.
   - *Example Website Framework* - Shows how to use the Pipeline ASP.NET integration.

 ## Tests